 vii. ?Thomas, head of a Loudoun County household of 3 "other free" in 1810 [VA:291].

-1. Sam Drury, born say 1730, was called "Free Sam Overseer for Mr. Lowther," a "free molatto" taxable in the 1763 Bertie County summary list.
+1. Sam Drury, born say 1730, was called "Free Sam Overseer for Mr. Lowther" when he was taxable in the 1763 Bertie County summary list: 1 "free Molatto, 1 negro man over 16, and 1 negro woman slave."
 He may have been related to a "Negro fellow named Thomas" who William Drury freed (after the death of his wife) by his 6 October 1723 will which was proved in York County, Virginia, on 18 July 1726 [OW 16:400].
-Sam and his wife Jenny were "free molatto" taxables in the 1764 summary list for Bertie County [CR 10.702.1].
-He was head of his own household in John Crickett's list for 1766 and listed in William Lowther's household in the 1768 list of Edward Rasor.
-He was again head of his own household in the 1774 list of George Lockhart, counted as a "free Mollato" with "Negro Women" Jenny and Milly in his household.
-In August 1774 the Bertie court agreed to his petition that his daughter Milley, whom he purchased from Young Miller and Co., be set free [Haun, Bertie County Court Minutes, IV:98].
-His will, proved in Bertie court in May 1782, mentioned his wife Jenny and daughter Milly.
+Sam and his wife Jenny were "free molatto" taxables in the 1764 summary list for Bertie County (list of whites, free molattos and slaves).
+He was head of his own household in John Crickett's list for 1766 and listed in William Lowther's household in the 1768 list of Edward Rasor [CR 10.702.1, Box 1].
+He was again head of his own household in the 1774 list of George Lockhart, counted as a "free Mollato" with "Negro Women" Jenny and Milly in his household [CR 10.702.1, Box 2].
+In August 1774 the Bertie County court agreed to his petition that his daughter Milley, whom he purchased from Young Miller and Co., be set free [Haun, Bertie County Court Minutes, IV:98].
+His 7 January 1782 will was proved in Bertie County in May 1782.
+He gave his wife, a "negroe woman named Jenny" who he had purchased from Mr. William Louther, to Robert West so that West could obtain her freedom.
+And he divided his estate between his wife Jenny and daughter Milly, who he had purchased from Mr. Littlejohn and set free by order of the Bertie County court [WB E:173].
+Robert West inventoried his estate which included 16 head of cattle, 3 horses and 14 hogs and was valued at , 298 [WB C:41-2; North Carolina Original wills: Cale, Charney-Hopkins, John, frames 664-666 of 1879; North Carolina Estate Files, 1663-1979: Davidson, James-Early, Asa F., (Samuel Drewry), frame 534 of 1290, http://familysearch.org/search/catalog/456755].
 Two years later Jenny married Andrew James, 24 February 1784 Bertie County bond.
 Sam and Jenny's daughter was

 i.
 Milly, married Frederick Wilkison, 15 May 1780 Bertie County bond with William Griffin bondsman.